 From Facebook: “Indianapolis First Friends hosted a celebration of the amazing work of Erin Polley with AFSC Indiana.
 Erin’s collaborative activism has been a powerful change agent in Indianapolis.
 Her vision and selfless advocacy for those without a voice will be sorely missed.
 We thank Erin for her 16 years of dedication to AFSC and for working to transform the societal norms and systems here in Indiana for the past 12 years—not an easy job by any means.
 We wish her the best and will hold her in the Light as she moves on.”
 To view a photo tribute to Erin, shown above with her son, Jack, please click here.

 Bits and Peaces

 Your gifts of time and money make a real difference.
-Please support AFSC by donating now and sharing this subscription link for the Midwest Digest.
-Please like AFSC Midwest on Facebook and follow us on Twitter.
+Please support AFSC by donating now; please consider becoming a Partner for Peace by donating monthly.
+Thanks for sharing this subscription link for the Midwest Digest, and check out AFSC Midwest on Facebook and follow us on Twitter.
 Thanks!